iPlumb3r/HelloWorld/Machine/7_InitializeMachine/CreateNonRootUser.md

 How to create a "non-root" user (with some root privileges) ?
 ==
 Just for the example we assume that :
-* thoses code is executed you the user "root" itself
+* the following code lines are executed by the "root" user itself
-* the name of your non-root user is "babonet13"
+* the name of the non-root user is "babonet13"

 Instructions (Ubuntu/Debian)
 -